From left, Kim Matula, Emily Fairn, Gabriel LaBelle, Rachel Sennott, and Matt Wood in Saturday Night (TIFF)

 The first decades of SNL have been rightfully seen as a boy’s club, and the film mirrors (intentionally?) that notion.
 Gilda Radner (Ella Hunt), the only breakout female star in the first cast, is everybody’s kid sister, wearing overalls and horsing around with the camera crew, but hardly the center of focus.
 Lorraine Newman (Emily Fairn) grins and chews gum.
 However, Jane Curtin (Kim Matula) has a knowing monologue about why she was cast, basically as the hot young mom.

-Strangely, the woman with the most screen time is Chevy Chase’s then-girlfriend and later wife, Jacqueline Carlin (the statuesque Kaia Gerber, towering over all), who appeared in several episodes.
+Strangely, one woman with plenty of screen time is Chevy Chase’s then-girlfriend and later wife, Jacqueline Carlin (the statuesque Kaia Gerber, towering over all), who appeared in several episodes.
 Meanwhile, fans of Berle may kvetch in horror at his portrayal here, now that a new generation may know Uncle Miltie more for his reportedly large endowment than anything else.
 (Yes, he whips it out in a standoff with Chase, and to impress Carlin.)
 Among the celebrities portrayed wandering the halls or biding their time during the fraught final rehearsal are Andy Kaufman, Jim Henson, Billy Crystal, Billy Preston, Janis Ian, and George Carlin, the premiere’s host.

 Even if you were to cut Saturday Night some slack for being a movie, it could have used more oomph, even if that means further fictionalizing.
 All plotlines point to the show’s creator Michaels, who by most reports has remained famously deadpan throughout the decades.
 Here he also is outwardly unflappable, causing the tension to deflate as he saunters from crisis to crisis as if he had all the time in the world.
 The young producer is so laid back that he has time to have a drink at a bar a half hour before airtime.
 There, as luck would have it, he discovers a writing talent sitting next to him and hires him on the spot.